vkostyanetsky/kostyanetsky.me/notes/voodoo/index.md

 [![Welcome To Dipshit Central](welcome.jpg)](https://x.com/EffinBirds/status/1970264357427704080)

 As always, when the magic blooms — look at the cache.
 Clear it and symptoms vanish.
-There are indirect hints too; in v35/v36:
+There are indirect hints too:

 - The enum did exist in v35, but it was renamed in v36.
 - Those manager-module methods didn't exist in v35 (they were added in v36).